 Dolls can be used to make visual statements and can be used to decorate homes.
-A single dramatic doll may be a focal point in a home, or an entire room might be decorated around dolls to evoke days gone by.
+A single dramatic doll may be a focal point in a home, or an entire room might be decorated with dolls to evoke days gone by.
 A fashion designer might decorate a room with dolls that show off their designs, or with dolls that serve as creative inspirations.
-Dolls also make great (and useful!) decor in sewing rooms.Continue to 9 of 12 below.
+Dolls also make great, potentially useful, decor in sewing rooms.Continue to 9 of 12 below.

 09 of 12

 Collectors sometimes inherit the beginning of their collections from a mother or grandmother.
-There can be no intention to start collecting themselves; I've had customers who often approach me to sell a collection, they learn a bit about the dolls, they get fascinated, and next thing you know, they are adding to the collection instead of selling it.
+There can be no intention to start collecting themselves; they attempt to sell a collection, learn a bit about the dolls, get fascinated, and next thing you know, are adding to the collection instead of selling it.

 10 of 12

-Sadly, just like with merely anything else that can be collected in great quantity, some doll collectors hoard dolls.
-This is a very small percentage of doll collectors, but in all my years of visiting homes to appraise doll collections, I have seen a few cases of doll hoarding.
+Sadly, just like with anything else that can be collected in great quantity, some doll collectors hoard dolls.
+This is a very small percentage of doll collectors, but it's an inevitable reality.

 11 of 12

-Face it, many dolls are cute.
-The "cute" factor is very appealing to some collectors, especially some women collectors.
-They may be a hard-hitting corporate executive, with a high-tech house and all the latest gadgets, but their only "cute" fix is when they get to play with and collect dolls. not all dolls are cute--some are high fashion, some are scary, some make an artistic statement, some are historic pieces.
-But, some dolls are just so darn cute!
+Face it, many dolls are cute; the "cute" factor is very appealing to some collectors.
+They may be a hard-hitting corporate executive, with a high-tech house and all the latest gadgets, but their only "cute" fix is when they get to play with and collect dolls.

 12 of 12